macmcmeans/fisherYatesDurstenfeldKnuthShuffle/README.md

 ## Application:
 Use this when you need an unbiased shuffle that runs in O(*n*) time.
-Couple it with a cryptographically secure pseudo random number generator, such as [ISAAC](https://github.com/macmcmeans/isaacCSPRNG), for crypto applications.
+Couple it with a cryptographically secure pseudo random number generator, such as [ISAAC](https://github.com/macmcmeans/isaacCSPRNG), for cryptographic applications.

 ## Dependencies: